The Gorenstein property for projective coordinate rings of the moduli of parabolic $\mathrm{SL}_2$-principal bundles on a smooth curve: Introduction

-These techniques are similar to those employed by the $2$nd author in \cite{M3}, where a classification of arithmetically Gorenstein moduli of weighted points on the projective line is given.
-The projective coordinate rings of the latter moduli spaces are actually a special case of the projective coordinate rings on the moduli of rank $2$ parabolic vector bundles on a projective line.
-They are the $R_{\mathbb{P}^1, \vec{p}}(\vec{r}, L)$ distinguished by the property that $L$ is very large in comparison to the $r_i$ (see \cite[Section 4]{M4}).
-The main theorem of \cite{M3} is an indication that establishing a classification of Gorenstein $R_{\mathbb{P}^1, \vec{p}}(\vec{r}, L)$ is more subtle than the higher genus cases.
+These techniques are similar to those used by the $2$nd author in \cite{M3}, where a classification of arithmetically Gorenstein moduli of weighted points on the projective line is given.
+The projective coordinate rings studied in \cite{M3} are the subcase of the $g = 0$ case when $L$ is very large compared to the $r_i$ of the problem we study here (see \cite[Section 4]{M4}).
+The main theorem of \cite{M3} is an indication that establishing a classification of Gorenstein $R_{\mathbb{P}^1, \bar{p}}(\vec{r}, L)$ is more subtle than the higher genus cases.
+For $g = 0$ the graphs we use above are trivalent trees $\tree$.
+We let $n = |L(\tree)|$ be the number of leaves of such a tree.
+In \cite[Section 2]{M3} it is shown that any lattice point $\omega \in P_{\tree}(\vec{r}, L)$ corresponds to a unique planar multigraph $T_\tree(\omega)$ on $n$ vertices.
+We let $N^\tree_{ij}(\omega)$ be the number of edges between the $i$-th and $j$-th vertices of $T_\tree(\omega)$.
+We let $\vec{2}$ and $2_\tree$ denote the vector and weighting of the edges of $\tree$ where each entry is $2$, respectively.

-\begin{remark} An important result of Mehta and Ramadas shows that the local rings of the $M_{C, \vec{p}}(\vec{\alpha})$ are all Cohen-Macaulay in positive characteristic.
-The toric degeneration techniques used here and in \cite{M4} establish that the $M_{C, \vec{p}}(\vec{\alpha})$ are all arithmetically Cohen-Macaulay with respect to the line bundles $\mathcal{L}_{\vec{r}, L}$ for any genus and number of marked points. \end{remark}